-I have not traced the history, but it might have begun when Jerry Falwell (a proud self-proclaimed Fundamentalist for many years) started calling himself an Evangelical in the 1980s.
+I have not traced the history, but it might have begun when Jerry Falwell (for years a proud self-proclaimed Fundamentalist) started calling himself an Evangelical in the 1980s.

 Now, many Christians who should really be thought of as Fundamentalists (like the Falwells, Albert Mohler, John MacArthur, and Tim LaHaye) present themselves as spokesmen for Evangelical Christianity.